faas/android-orm/README.md

 --------

 This is still in testing phase (like the whole project actually ;)), but it is very easely possible to use proguard.
-Add the following rules to you proguard config:
+If have used the `name` properties of `@Entity` and `@Column` annotations consequenlty you can add the following rules to you proguard config:

     -keep interface nl.spikey.orm.annotations.Column { *; }
     -keepclassmembers class * {
         @nl.spikey.orm.annotations.Column *;
     }

+Otherwise I would suggest adding all you're entities in a 'entity' path and exclude all those classes of the proguard using:

+    -keep my.apps.entities.** { *; }